In the wilds of Britannia, the creepy druid-in-training Aedan the Ancalite, replaces his father in a sacred ritual.

 “Free as an owl in a lion’s cage can be,” come Ostin’s final words.

-Her son enters the mourning tent, and Fintan’s perched owl moves one step left; last night’s rumors are true—a new Owl stands before her.
+Her son enters the mourning tent, and Fintan’s pet owl moves one step left along her perch.
+Yes, last night’s rumors are true; a new Owl stands before her.

-“You dare mourn him,” he seethes, “when you nagged and cajoled him across the water to his death.”
+“You dare mourn him,” he seethes, his ugly face made tolerable with anger.
+“You nagged and cajoled him across the water to his death,”

 “I loved him!”